Bouncer (Neighbours): Reception

 Bouncer's dream sequence was named as one of Neighbours most memorable moments by The Times.
 The newspaper also added the storyline in which Bouncer saves Madge from a chip pan fire to their list of memorable moments.
 They said "One of those scenes you think you might have imagined, but no, Bouncer tenaciously calls the emergency services as an inferno engulfs the Mangels".
-Vicky Frost of The Guardian named Bouncer as one of the best TV dogs and pet insurance company Petplan named him the tenth "Top TV Pet" and the ninth best "Male TV Pet".
+In January 1992, Hilary Kingsley of the Daily Mirror named Bouncer "Dog Of The Week" for saving Madge.
+Kingsley wrote "Forget the Crufts's champion – it was Bouncer in Neighbours (again), brilliantly barking down the phone and into unconscious Madge's ear as the chip-pan caught fire."
+Vicky Frost of The Guardian named Bouncer as one of the best TV dogs, and pet insurance company Petplan named him the tenth "Top TV Pet" and the ninth best "Male TV Pet".

 The BBC said Bouncer's most notable moment was "Being nominated for a special bravery award by Toby Mangel."
 MSN TV editor Lorna Cooper also commented on Bouncer and his dream stating: "Neighbours featured some bizarre dream sequences: there was the Christmas edition with Mike Young and Shane Ramsay as Tweedle Dum and Tweedle Dee and the episode in which Harold Bishop fantasised about being a Scottish laird.
 But nothing has topped Bouncer the Labrador's dream that he was marrying Clarrie McLachlan's dog, Rosie.
 What were the writers thinking?"
 Bouncer's dream was later named the second "weirdest" storyline in the show's history.

-Josephine Monroe commented positively of Bouncer in her book Neighbours: The first 10 years, stating: "Bouncer was a hero - he even answered the phone and barked to Joe when baby Sky was in trouble - and often had major storylines of his own like the time he was run over and nearly died.
+Josephine Monroe commented positively of Bouncer in her book Neighbours: The First 10 Years, stating: "Bouncer was a hero – he even answered the phone and barked to Joe when baby Sky was in trouble – and often had major storylines of his own like the time he was run over and nearly died.
 But most importantly, he was a loyal and loved friend."
 She also branded him as one of the most loved characters in the serial's history.
 Celebrating the serial's twenty-fifth anniversary, British magazine NOW profiled their favourite characters, Bouncer was included and they branded his dream sequence as one of the serial's most memorable moments and citing his on-screen death as the main plotline for the year.